access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 #### Neutron

 	- Checks:
-To check the neutron services status, source the Admin openrc file or app credential and run:
+To check the Neutron services status, source the Admin openrc file or app credential and run:

 ```
 openstack network agent list